SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 </TabItem>
 <TabItem value="macOS">

-1. Copy the yaml to the `/etc/otelcol-sumo/conf.d/` folder in the Kafka instance which needs to be monitored.
+1. Copy the yaml to the `/etc/otelcol-sumo/conf.d/` folder in the Java application which needs to be monitored.
 2. Restart the otelcol-sumo process using the below command:
   ```sh
   otelcol-sumo --config /etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"